 J.H.
 Baxter Wood Treating Facility Cleanup Investigation

-EPA is working with the Oregon Department of Environmental Quality to gather information to determine the extent of contamination on and around the J.H.
+The EPA is working with the Oregon Department of Environmental Quality to determine the extent of contamination on and around the J.H.
 Baxter & Co. wood treating facility in Eugene, Oregon.
+The EPA proposed the site to its Superfund National Priorities List in September 2024.

 Residential soil sampling

-EPA has been supporting Oregon DEQ in conducting a residential soil study to determine the number of residential properties affected by soil contamination.
+The EPA has been supporting the Oregon Department of Environmental Quality (DEQ) in conducting a residential soil study to determine the number of residential properties affected by soil contamination.
 The data will provide information about potential contamination from past facility operations and identify areas of concern in the residential neighborhood directly to the north of the facility.

 When will I get my sample results?

-To date, EPA has sampled 52 properties for dioxin contamination.
-EPA should receive the results of these efforts by mid-July, then they will be made available to Oregon DEQ.
-DEQ will then share the results with all the property owners and tenants.
+To date, the EPA has sampled 52 properties for dioxin contamination.
+When the results of the sampling are available, the Oregon DEQ will share them with all the property owners and tenants.

 Facility and tank evaluation